Fernando de la Rúa: Presidential elections

 The Pact of Olivos diminished the electoral strength of the UCR, leading to the rise of the Frepaso.
 Both parties united in a political coalition, the Alliance, which defeated the PJ in the 1997 midterm elections.
 It was the PJ's first national defeat since 1985.
 The parties held open primary elections for the 1999 presidential elections.
 De la Rúa stood for the UCR; the whole party, including Alfonsín, supported him.
 The Frepaso candidate was Graciela Fernández Meijide, who had defeated Peronism in the populous Buenos Aires province.
 De la Rúa won the primary elections by a wide margin.
 In the primaries, De la Rúa was voted for by more people than those who voted for the UCR in 1995.
 Despite his victory, Alfonsín was still the president of the UCR.
 They disagreed on the vice president for De la Rúa's ticket; he thought that it should be Meijide because she took part in the primary elections and came from a different district than him.
 Alfonsín preferred the popular Carlos Álvarez, leader of the Frepaso, saying he could attract more voters and had more political expertise.
 It was also a result of the internal politics of the Alliance: except for Meijide, the Frepaso did not have a political figure who could run with high prospects for winning the post of Governor of the Buenos Aires province.
 Had she run for vice president, Frepaso would have had to resign that candidacy to a radical candidate.

 Carlos Menem dismissed De la Rúa as a "boring" candidate.
 De la Rúa exploited that description in television advertisements, embracing it and setting a comparison with the glitzy style of Menem and the perceived political corruption of his administration.
 He also compared himself with the Peronist candidate Eduardo Duhalde.
 He promised to solve the economic crisis with fiscal austerity and higher tax controls, hoping it would lower interest rates, bring more foreign investments, and reduce unemployment.
 He also promised to keep the convertibility plan established by Menem that pegged the Argentine peso one-to-one with the United States dollar.

 The 1999 presidential election was held on 24 October.
 De la Rúa defeated Duhalde by 48.4% to 38.3%, well ahead of the threshold to avoid a second round run-off election.
 Domingo Cavallo, Menem's former minister of economy, finished the race in third place.
 De la Rúa was inaugurated President of Argentina on 10 December 1999.
 He took office with a favorability rating of 75%.
 Unlike Menem, whose initial cabinet was composed of trusted friends, De la Rúa's cabinet included five people with international degrees and four economists.

 Presidency

-He was President of Argentina from 10 December 1999 to 21 December 2001.